 It’s a really easy pallet project that anybody can build.
 You don’t even have to worry about making the planter look very pretty.
-When your flowers have fully grown, the entire flower box would be unseen and all you will see is a seemingly explosion of colours. 😉
+When your flowers have fully grown, the entire flower box would be unseen and all you will see is a seeming explosion of colours. 😉

 This flower box is not just an easy project you can do for your yard, it is also a great DIY gift idea you can make for your friends and family!
+With just a few supplies and some simple instructions, you can create a beautiful and personalized gift that will be cherished for years to come.

 You’ll need these materials: